 There are multiple steps in the financial aid application process.
 Students must file the Free Application for Federal Student Aid (FAFSA) after Oct.
 1st of each year to apply for aid for the upcoming year.
-We encourage students to apply by Buffalo State's priority filing deadline date.
+Students are encouraged to apply by Buffalo State's priority filing deadline date.

 The FAFSA can be found on-line at fafsa.gov.
-To expedite this process, a student and the parent of a dependent student will need to have an FSA ID; apply at fsaid.ed.gov/npas/index.htm.
+To expedite this process, students (and parents, if dependent student) will need to have an FSA ID.
+Apply at fsaid.ed.gov/npas/index.htm.
 The FSA ID serves as the electronic passport to federal student aid online.

-After submitting the FAFSA, a student will receive a Student Aid Report (SAR).
-The SAR summarizes the information you provided on the FAFSA, and indicates the Expected Family Contribution (EFC).
-Students must review the SAR carefully for errors (the form highlights items that may need attention) and follow directions for making corrections.
+After submitting the FAFSA, students receive a Student Aid Report (SAR).
+The SAR summarizes the information provided on the FAFSA, and indicates the Expected Family Contribution (EFC).
+Review the SAR carefully for errors (the form highlights items that may need attention) and follow directions for making corrections.
 Students are encouraged to submit corrections promptly to avoid long delays in processing or application.
-Students should retain a copy of the SAR for their records.
+Retain a copy of the SAR for record purposes.

 Approximately 30% of Buffalo State students will be required to complete the review of a student’s financial aid eligibility.
 This may include the submission of the IRS Tax Return Transcript and other supporting documents.
 This verification process is required to ensure the accuracy of information provided on the FAFSA.
-If selected, students and parents will be required to provide the office with the requested documentation before aid will be disbursed to the student.
+If selected, students (and parents, if dependent) will be required to provide the office with the requested documentation before aid will be disbursed to the student’s account.

 It is very important for students to respond to all requests for additional documentation in a timely fashion.